 Quadrant models are useful organizing tools.
 Let’s use one to look at the problem of managing the attributes of entities in systems visibility.
 I’m not expecting to solve the problem, just usefully describe the playing field.

 * Set the relationship at index time

 Let’s start with the old school entities model.
 Once upon a time managed computers were modular, high value devices.
 A server or desktop would be repaired or upgraded by replacing components.
 If its use case went away, the device would be repurposed to another use case.
 It did not vanish until accounting was certain it had fully depreciated and could be sold, donated, or scrapped.
 This state of affairs persists at the high end, so it’s still worth considering.
 Someone’s racking and stacking some pricey hardware to make things go.

-Top Left: long running entities, Index time relationships
+Top Left: Persistent entities, Index time relationships

 The computer (let’s call it THESEUS) has a timeline of footprints.
 Business Analytics teams can see it in their Enterprise Resource Planning (ERP) systems, contract tracking, and accounting systems.
 Facilities knows it by its power draw and heat load.
 Security Operations has interest in it, and their agents come and go with the vicissitudes of fortune.
 Lights On Doors Open (LODO) Operations cares the most about it, and tracks it closely as it serves each purpose of its lifecycle.